buildpacks/pack/README.md

 ```

 The `--buildpack` parameter can be
-- a path to a directory
-- a path to a `.tgz` file
-- a URL to a `.tgz` file, or
+- a path to a directory, or
 - the ID of a buildpack located in a builder

 > Multiple buildpacks can be specified, in order, by: